madaram30/aws-training/Challenges/lambda-s3-events-sqs/README.md

+The YAML template is completely automated, no manual action is required.

 Please follow below steps to complete the lambda-s3-events project.
 The project contains total 5 components.
   1. S3 - Two Bucekts.
 One for the Source and one for Destination